Mention

 you were passing by and "happened

-to notice ____" & ask if there are plans for it.
+to notice ____" and ask if there are plans for it.
+I've

-If it’s to be burned or hauled to the dump, ask if you can
+it’s going to be burned or hauled to the dump, ask if you

 rather than "have".